joshua-mabrey/billy-parker/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Upwork](https://www.upwork.com/freelancers/~01a8615732b45ac538)
+- 🔭 I’m currently working on Upwork

-- 🌱 I have been working with React, Ruby on Rails and PostgreSQL.
+- 🌱 I have been working with Ruby on Rails, React and PostgreSQL.

 - ❓ Ask me about anything related to React/Rails stack and related technologies